amritasinhayaymoji/funnyfriend_video/README.md

 It also engages in funny or empathetic chats, depending on your mood.

 🚫 Note: This prototype runs entirely outside the browser because web browsers restrict access to real-time camera feeds, making deep integration impossible in a web-only environment.
-> 📝 This is not part of the Google Developer Challenge submission, but is featured in the YouTube demo as a **"what’s next"** showcase.

 ---